 Ran through the meme grinder

 “At the agency, we eventually explored ways of generating viral effects,” says Baltner.
 “I now think that continuity is a secret element of going viral.
 You just keep doing something until people are convinced of the concept.”
 His videos have now reached the point that they are being pilfered by other page operators and posted to Instagram, Facebook and Twitter.
 “It only really bothers me when the motivations are clearly commercial,” says Baltner.
 Several of the content thieves give Baltner’s videos the meme treatment and more or less drag Blatner through the muck.
 He thinks it’s “fantastic.”
 “I have a huge heart for people who make others laugh.”

-With 368,000 followers, Baltner has become an influencer of sorts.
-“No one has approached me with any ad deals,” says the 56 year old.
+With 1.5 million followers, Baltner has become an influencer of sorts.
+“No one has approached me with any ad deals,” says the 56-year-old.
 Out of professional interest, he signed up to a couple of platforms that work as mediaries between influencers and advertisers.
 “It’s all pretty horrible,” says Baltner.
 Advertising companies want to give influencers very detailed requirements.
 “That would destroy any semblance of authenticity.”